-IHR’s main administrative offices and a licensed, CARF-accredited behavioral health clinic are located in Cambridge, Mass.
-Other licensed clinic sites are in Lowell, Boston, Fall River, and Springfield, Mass.
-IHR has additional offices in Roxbury and also works in homes, communities, and other organizational settings across the state.
+IHR’s main administrative offices and a licensed, CARF-accredited behavioral health clinic are located in Watertown, Mass.
+Other licensed clinic sites are in Lowell, Boston, Fall River, Springfield, and Worcester, Mass.
+IHR has additional satellite offices, and also works in homes, communities, and other organizational settings across the state.

 IHR has been recognized by the Center for Substance Abuse Treatment as an Exemplary Program for Homeless Addictions Treatment, and Pregnant and Parenting Women and Infants Promising Practice; and has received numerous awards, including a SAMHSA Science and Service Award.

 We are doing essential work with families and professionals across the state ... at the forefront of cutting edge educational and clinical topics."